joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 The metaphor is sticky, and like most sticky things in engineering, I think it's started to obscure more than it reveals.

-## The Debt Analogy: Useful, Until It Isn't
+## The Debt Analogy: Useful Until It Isn't

 The core appeal of "tech debt" is its similarities with finance.
 Debt is familiar: you borrow, accrue interest, pay it back later.
 It makes prioritising work feel rational, invest now, pay off later, balance the books.
 The metaphor works for a while.
 But over time, I've found it gets warped in every direction: